AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Python SDK/Single-row operations.md

 You can call this operation to delete a row of data.
 If the row to delete does not exist, no changes are made to the table.

--   API operations
+-   Operations

     ```
     """
     Description: This operation deletes a single row of data.
     table_name specifies the name of the table.
     row specifies the row you want to delete, including only the primary key.
     condition is an instance of the tablestore.metadata.Condition class.
-After you specify conditions, the system checks whether the specified conditions are met before the system performs the operation.
-If the conditions are met, the operation is performed.
-This function supports row existence and column-based condition checks.
+After conditions are specified, Tablestore checks whether the specified conditions are met before Tablestore performs the operation.
+The operation is performed only when the conditions are met.
+This function supports row existence and column-based conditions checks.
 Check conditions for row existence include IGNORE, EXPECT_EXIST, and EXPECT_NOT_EXIST.
     Response: the number of CUs consumed by this operation and the row data that is specified by return_row to return.
     consumed is an instance of the tablestore.metadata.CapacityUnit class.
 This parameter indicates the number of CUs consumed by this operation.
     return_row indicates the row to return.
     """
     def delete_row(self, table_name, row, condition, return_type = None):
     ```

 -   Parameters